 In this category it can be included material in form of videos, webinars, images, graphs used for the dissemination and communication through different channels.
-The main materials generated will be hosted in the online platforms (UCBH, Virtual Academy), website and social media sites (i.e. LinkedIn).
-The most suitable formats will be selected on a case by case basis by the responsible partners in agreement with the WP leader and they are expected to have variable size depending on their duration and their degree of resolution.
+The most relevant materials generated are hosted in the UCBH, website and others are showcased on Youtube and social media sites (i.e.LinkedIn).
+The most suitable formats are selected on a case by case basis by the responsible partners in agreement with the WP leader and they are expected to have variable size depending on their duration and their degree of resolution.

 Although not foreseen from the beginning, the situation with COVID-19 has meant that several of the key meetings of HOOP project need to be held through diverse online platforms (i.e. Microsoft Teams, Zoom).
 Some of these meetings have been recorded in video (Kick-Off Meeting) giving files with important size.
-In the unfortunate case that more of these important meetings (Biowaste clubs, Circular Investors Days, National Replication Workshops) need to be held online, the amount of data (video) with big size is expected to become higher.
+Several important meetings (Biowaste clubs, Local HOOP Committee meetings, hybrid General Assembly meetings) have been held online, which means that there is an important amount of data (video) with big size.